 Firstly don't panic, although it is a traumatic experience for any site owner when malicious code is discovered, this guide will help website owners through what steps are needed to take.
 Perhaps you have been alerted that your site has become compromised by Google's webmaster tools search console.
 This indicates that you need to start cleaning the site immediately to remove malware or have a web developer look into it.
 It is usually after this detection that Google will start warning visitors to your site in search engines.

 - Take your site off-line - Take your site off-line temporarily, at least until you know you have fixed things as it could be infecting your visitors with viruses and this is a security issue.

-- Change your passwords - the application admin password, the hosting account and the FTP passwords.
+- Change your passwords - the application admin password, the hosting account, and the FTP passwords.

 - Damage Assessment- It is a good idea to figure out exactly what the hacker(s) were after.